arkatebi/OpenWorld-problem/README.md

 <a name="title" />
 ## Impact of incomplete knowledge on function-predictions and the evaluation of the predictive models.
-* The tools developed in this project are to facilitate my research into the impact of incomplete knowledge on the functional predictions of proteins and the evaluation of the related predictive models.
-The toolset has the following programs:
+* This is an ongoing project.
+In this project, I am developing tools to facilitate my research into the impact of incomplete knowledge on the functional predictions of proteins and the evaluation of the related predictive models.
+Currently, the toolset has the following programs:
 * A program that creates a table of gene counts for a set of species in UniProtKB/SwissProt whose annotations have experimental evidence codes.
 * A program that creates graphs of the gene counts for those speceis over a series of time points.
+* More programs will be added as the research continues ...

 ### Contents
 1\.
 [Introduction] (#intro)